Semqen: Attestations

 Semqen's only contemporary attestation is a brown steatite scarab-seal from Tell el-Yahudiyeh in the Nile Delta.
-Significantly, the seal gives him the title of Heka-chasut, "Ruler of the foreign lands", a title exclusively associated with the early Hyksos rulers.
+Significantly, the seal gives him the title of Heka-khasut, "Ruler of the foreign lands", a title exclusively associated with the early Hyksos rulers.
 Furthermore, the design of the seal indicates that it was likely produced either during the 14th or the 15th Dynasty, the latter being much more probable.

 "Hyksos" on the seal of king Semqen.

 The original location of the seal, the title it is inscribed with and its design led Ryholt to propose that Semqen belonged to the early 15th Dynasty, although he also points to the conjectural nature of this proposition.
-Ryholt further adds that the title Heka-chasut, even if securely dated to the 15th Dynasty, may not have been borne only by the rulers of this dynasty.
+Ryholt further adds that the title Heka-khasut, even if securely dated to the 15th Dynasty, may not have been borne only by the rulers of this dynasty.

 Once belonging to the Fraser collection, the scarab seal is currently part of a private collection.